Skip to main content

 Platter full of citrus fruits packed with vitamin C

-Vitamin C is a water-soluble vitamin.
-This means it dissolves in water and is delivered throughout the body when you ingest it, but you don’t store it in the body long-term.
-This is why it’s important to meet the daily recommended intake for vitamin C through a healthy diet and, when needed, dietary supplements.
+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin, meaning it dissolves in water and travels through the body after ingestion.1 Being a water-soluble vitamin also means the body doesn’t store it well.
+This is why it’s important to meet the daily recommended intake through a healthy diet and supplements, if recommended by your doctor.

 The amount of vitamin C each person needs can vary by age and gender.
 Generally, children need less vitamin C than adults.
-Adult men need approximately 90 mg a day and women need 75 mg.
+Adult men need approximately 90 mg a day, and women need 75 mg to reach a daily value (DV) of 100%.2

 Children 4–8 years